-5.3.
-Uncertainty due to air buoyancy corrections and air density.
-Select one of the following options in priority preference for calculating and uncertainty associated with air buoyancy.
+- 5.3.Uncertainty due to air buoyancy corrections and air density.
+Select one of the following options in priority preference for calculating and uncertainty associated with air buoyancy. - 5.3.1.

-- 5.3.1.
 Option 1.
 Use the formulae provided in OIML R111, C.6.3-1, C.6.3-2, and C.6.3-3. - 5.3.2.
 Option 2.
 Calculate the uncertainty by quantify estimated impacts associated with the uncertainties of the air temperature, barometric pressure, relative humidity, and the air density formula based on laboratory uncertainties and calculations given in NISTIR 6969, SOP 2 and the SOP being used.
-Note: this may be done using a simplified "baseline approach" or a Kragten analysis.
-Note: this may be done using a simplified "baseline approach" or a Kragten analysis. - 5.3.3.
+Note: this may be done using a simplified baseline "what if" approach or a Kragten analysis.

+- 5.3.3.
 Option 3.
-In the event that buoyancy corrections are not performed, include an uncorrected systematic standard uncertainty due to the buoyancy effect using the equations for the magnitude of the air buoyancy correction per SOP 2 and use a rectangular distribution.
+If buoyancy corrections are not performed, include an uncorrected systematic standard uncertainty due to the buoyancy effect using the equations for the magnitude of the air buoyancy correction per SOP 2 and use a rectangular distribution.
 This approach is not recommended for precision calibrations; however, if the resulting value from this approach does not significantly affect the expanded uncertainty, it may be adequate. - 5.4.
-Uncertainty associated with the density of the standards and the unknown test weights, u{ρ} .
+Uncertainty associated with the density of the standards and the unknown test weights, $u{\rho}$ .
 Uncertainties associated with the density of the standards used in the calibration may be incorporated into the estimated calculations in section 5.3. - 5.5.
-Uncertainty associated with bias, u_d .
+Uncertainty associated with bias, ud.
 Any noted bias that has been determined through analysis of control charts and round robin data must be less than limits provided in SOP 29 and should be included if corrective action is not taken.
-See SOP 2 and 29 for additional details. - 5.6.
+(See NISTIR 6969, SOP 29 for additional details.) - 5.6.
 Example components to be considered for an uncertainty budget table are shown in the following table.